Bajocode/exploring-modern-ios-architectures/README.md

 :small_blue_diamond: Are responsibilities well defined?

-:small_blue_diamond: Can you identify potential duplication?

 :small_blue_diamond: How easy is it to set up and implement? (ease of use)

+:small_blue_diamond: Is it easy to test?

 ---